Gilabert de Próixita: Style

 Gilabert, despite his expressiveness and subjectivity, is not an introspective poet.
 He can be repetitive and artificial.
 Though he sometimes loses himself in lengthy and wordy explanations he does not stray into the trobar ric, as does his contemporary Andreu Febrer.
 His writing is grammatically impeccable.
 Most of his images and metaphors are not original, like the "Castell d'Amor" (castle of love), but are current for his time.
 His military allusions are more effective because they stem from personal experiences.
-Other ornaments of Gilabert's poetry, evidence of the scope of the poet's reading, are the story of the bird burned by flying near the sun and the foolish alchemist.
+Other ornaments of Gilabert's poetry, evidence of the scope of the poet's reading, are the story of the bird burned by flying near the Sun and the foolish alchemist.

 For two poems Gilabert adopted a French-style ballade, then new to Catalonia: Mals perladors vulh per tostemps maldir and Lo cor e·lhs huelhs m'an lo cors mis en pena.
 The themes, such as lausengiers (the jealous), remain troubadour-esque and the works pulse with the semicavalleresc ambient of c.
 1400 Valencia.

 There is similarity between Gilabert's phrase de valor coronada and Dante's coronata e vestita d'umilitate, but the coronation is the only commonality.
 Dante's "humility" gives the sense of virtue, but Gilabert's "valour" is purely feudal/chivalric in tenor.
 He considers himself de la mainada ("of the mesnada") of his dona (lady), as he was of the king's and the faction's during his military career.
-He is closer to his classical troubadour forebearers of c.
+He is closer to his classical troubadour forebears of c.
 1200 than the Italians of his own day, though his poetry displays a familiarity with Dante.
 In Dona del mon no·s pens que per amors Gilabert endeavours to keep the lady's name (and their love) a secret, lest she have others who believe they are loved by her.
 He inserts certain words in the poem specifically for this lady to whom it is dedicated, and whom he has been serving for nine years.
 A parallel exists between Gilabert's unnamed lady and Dante's donna-schermo of the Vita nuova.